riimuru/Manga-api/README.md

 ]
 ```

-response is empty because one piece didnt finish yet :).
+response is empty because one piece is not completed yet :).

 ## Contributing